 - a bleach solution of no more than 1 cup of bleach per 1 gallon of water

 - Open any windows.

 - Wear protective eyewear, nonporous gloves, and a face mask or N95 respirator.

 - Never mix other cleaners or ammonia with bleach, as it can create toxic fumes.

 Use a brush to scrub mold off surfaces, making sure you get it all.
-Porous materials, such as carpeting, furniture, and ceiling tiles, may have to be discarded.
+Porous materials, such as carpeting, furniture, and ceiling tiles, may have to be thrown out.
 Don’t paint or caulk until you’re sure all the mold is gone.

 Seek a professional contractor with experience in safe removal of mold if: